-- In EYFS our approach to teaching Reading is phonics and early reading (Book talk) - In EY and KS1 the teaching of Phonics happens daily using a systematic synthetic phonics approach.
-We use the structure of Letters and Sounds to plan progression in our phonics teaching and learning.
-Our phonics teaching starts from the beginning of the reception year or before for children who have spent time in our pre-school.
-All staff delivering phonics sessions are trained and teachers take responsibility for adapting resources and approaches to meet the needs of the children in their classes. - In Reception there are carefully selected focus stories that are read to the children.
-Reception children will hear a story, poem or non-fiction text between two and four times per day, with each one lasting up to two weeks in-order to embed language patterns. - In KS1 independent reading books are banded and assistance is provided for book selection, to ensure that children are able to prac5tice their phonic knowledge and read the book fluently. - Teachers and TAs are trained to deliver phonics teaching and are monitored by the English lead.
+- In EYFS our approach to teaching Reading is phonics and early reading (Book talk) - In EY and KS1 the systematic teaching of Phonics happens daily.
+Phonics is taught in a fun and engaging way, using a mixture of teaching styles, inside and outside of the classroom.
+At Mousehole we plan phonics using Letters and Sounds and resource lessons using materials from: Read Write Ink, Phonics Play and Jolly Phonics being carful that we are consistent with imagery and modelling. - In Early years there are carefully selected focus stories that are read to the children.
+Children will hear a story between two and four times per day, with each one lasting up to two weeks in-order to embed language patterns. - In KS1 independent reading books are banded, using a mixture of Project X, Bug Club and Oxford Reading Tree assistance is provided for book selection, to ensure that the correct level of phonics is being developed. - Teachers and TAs are trained to deliver phonics teaching and are monitored by the English lead.